UPCX-CORE/UPCX-Core/libraries/abieos/external/upcxjs/CONTRIBUTING.md

 ### Change Requests

-Change requests cover both architectural and functional changes to how EOSJS works.
+Change requests cover both architectural and functional changes to how UPCXJS works.
 If you have an idea for a new or different dependency, a refactor, or an improvement to a feature, etc - please be sure to:

 1. **Use the GitHub search** and check someone else didn't get there first
 1. Take a moment to think about the best way to make a case for, and explain what you're thinking.
 Are you sure this shouldn't really be a [bug report](#bug-reports) or a [feature request](#feature-requests)?
 Is it really one idea or is it many?
 What's the context?
 What problem are you solving?
 Why is what you are suggesting better than what's already there?

-## Working on EOSJS
+## Working on UPCXJS

 Code contributions are welcome and encouraged!
 If you are looking for a good place to start, check out the [good first issue](https://github.com/UPCXIO/eosjs/labels/good%20first%20issue) label in GitHub issues.